 Online Sports Parlays Betting Guide and Parlay Calculator

-In this how-to guide to betting on parlays, we will cover topics ranging from the basics on parlay odds, types of parlays, betting trends and strategies tied closely to parlay wagering.
+In this how-to guide to betting on parlays, we will cover topics ranging from the basics of calculating parlay odds, different types of parlays, current betting trends and strategies tied closely to parlay wagering.

 Let’s take a look at a simple example of an NFL Sunday parlay betting ticket: